MedSolut AG

 • HE (99.97 percent)

-• P is the symbol for high resistance
+• "P" is the symbol for high oil resistance

-• HE stands for highly efficient and therefore particularly effective
+• "HE" stands for highly efficient and thus particularly effective

 Canada In Canada, the same standard applies as in the USA, namely NIOSH (42C FR 84).
 In addition, the quality standard Z94.4-11 Selection must be met.
 The following masks are common in Canada: